pkozul/ha-floorplan/README.md

 #### Switches

 Below is an example of a 'Switches' group, showing how to add switches to your floorplan.
 The appearance of each switch is styled using the appropriate CSS class, based on its current state.
-The `action` is optional, and allows you to specify which service should be called when the entiy is clicked.
+The `action` is optional, and allows you to specify which service should be called when the entity is clicked.

 ```
         - name: Switches